-Possession/use of mobile phone is forbidden in school, and during any school-sponsored activities.
-Students in possession of any should, on arrival to school, sanitize them, then hand them over to the designated person and retrieve them from him/her at the end of the school day.
+Possession/use of mobile phones is forbidden in school, and during any school-sponsored activities.
+Students in possession of any should, on arrival to school, hand them over to the designated person and retrieve them from him/her at the end of the school day.